ENDANGERED: "The Future of Love" (Pt. I of III)

 “Palo Santo” is a common name that is used for several different & distinctly UNRELATED botanical species.
 There are several unique species that are traded throughout the world under the common name of “Palo Santo.”
 This is one of the primary reasons why scientists and environmentalists use the scientific classification of a species, as opposed to the common name of a tree or plant when conducting academic research.
 It creates confusion when one uses the same “common name” to refer to a variety of different trees that are unrelated and not of the same botanical origin.

 “Bursera graveolens” is the correct botanical classification for the “Palo Santo” that we know and love.
-Contrary to the recent rounds of social media posts that began circulating circa April 2019, this species is NOT currently listed on the CITES Appendices, NOR the IUCN Red List database…as being falsely claimed by many of the widely-shared posts on Instagram & Facebook.
+Contrary to the recent rounds of social media posts that began circulating circa April 2019, this species is NOT Critically Endangered according to the IUCN Red List, nor CITES Appendices,…as being falsely claimed by many of the widely-shared posts on Instagram & Facebook.
+The environmental status of Palo Santo (Bursera graveolens) is declared as "Least Concern" according to the most recent IUCN Red List assessment data (published Aug.
+2019) with documented stable tree populations existing throughout Central & South America.

 “Bulnesia sarmientoi,” is an entirely different species of tree that IS listed on the CITES Appendix, AND the IUCN Red List database as an endangered species.
 The common name of this species is also referred to as “Palo Santo."
 This species is endangered due to its use as a lumber material for commercial-scale construction.
 This particular species is also traded as “Verawood” and has nothing to do with the “Palo Santo” we know and love.
 The mate gourds, the “Palo Santo” brew barrels, the distinctly green-colored mala necklaces you see in metaphysical stores sold as “Palo Santo,” and many of the companies based in Argentina & Paraguay working with “Palo Santo” related products are all derived from Bulnesia sarmientoi.
 The current endangerment status of this entirely separate species of tree is largely responsible for helping fuel the wave of misinformation circulated throughout social media in 2019.